chaseruskin/legoHDL/ROADMAP.md

 - [ ] If two blocks (same titles) exist in separate markets (A and B) and market A is added (good) and then market B is added (conflict), ask user what block to use.
 The other block will be effectively ignored in the workspace.
 User should have the ability to later change decision at any point.
 Problem arises when same title yet different git urls. -> This is no longer being pursued. see #10.

 - [ ] cross check version tags with the hidden version.log (in case a legohdl tag was manually created by a user) -> delete the tag if not valid

+- [ ] allow users to edit/add a README to a market through command-line? or just open the market repository?

 - [ ] if an already existing profile's .prfl file gets changed, then needs to move to temp directory and have its folder renamed on next legohdl call